7 Marvelous Mosques To Visit In Brunei [Saifuddien, Bolkiah + Others]

 History And Background

-Because of the distance from the city center, Bolkiah Mosque receives fewer tourists than the Saifuddien Mosque.
-Still, it is easy to get there.
+Because of the distance from the city center, Bolkiah Mosque receives fewer tourists than Saifuddien Mosque.
+Still, it is easy to get here.
 Bolkiah Mosque is walkable from the city center (40 minutes) and from Gadong Night Market (25 minutes).
 It is also clearly visible from the surrounding area.

 Exploring The Mosque